Zefyrus94/asw-sfingegram/README.md

 Some sample scripts are also provided

-* the script `run-curl-client.sh` esegue un insieme di interrogazioni di esempio
+* the script `run-curl-client.sh` runs some example queries

 * the script `do-get-enigmi.sh Nome_Autore` finds all the puzzles of an author